Zhang12334/WhiteList-ID/README.md

 This plugin is an open-source project, but support is only provided to users who obtain the stable version plugin through sponsorship!

-You are free to compile the develop source code 和 use it, but this will not entitle you to any support from the developer.
+You are free to compile the develop source code and use it, but this will not entitle you to any support from the developer.

 You can sponsor me on the Afdian platform to get a latest stable version: https://afdian.com/a/NachoNeko_/